ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 ## Client

 For Hot Chocolate Fusion, we have created a low-level GraphQL client that supports a variety of GraphQL protocols.
 We have refactored Strawberry Shake to use this basic client for HTTP traffic.
-For many server-to-server use cases, I recommend using this client as it is geared toward performance and allows you to bring your own models.
+For many server-to-server use cases, we recommend using this client as it is geared toward performance and allows you to bring your own models.

 ```csharp
 var client = new DefaultGraphQLHttpClient(httpClient);